-Boys: Hair must be natural color, clean and well-groomed.
+Boys: Hair must be natural color, clean, neat, and well-groomed.
 Boys developing a mustache/beard should shave.
 Students will be given a warning and are expected to comply within five days of the request.
-Hair style must be trimmed so that hair is out of a student's eyes.
+Hair style must be trimmed so that hair is out of a student's eyes and does not interfere with sight.